eshachakraborty867/QProber-ContentSummarization/README.md

 		  Also in this part we have taken care to avoid returning any url that ends with '.pdf' or '.ppt'

 Part (b): Content Summary Construction
+		  This is implemented in the function 'summarize(listdir, url, accountKey)'.
 		  After document sampling for each category node under which we classified a given database, this part implements a "topic content summary" associated with each such sample.
 The topic content summary contains a list of all the words that appear in the associated document sample, and their frequency in the document sample.

 		  Our program prints each topic content summary to a text file, containing all the words in the sample -in dictionary order- together with their respective document frequencies.